wix/react-native-calendars/README.md

 }}
 ```

-Disclaimer: issues that arise because something breaks after using stylesheet override will not be supported.
+**Disclaimer**: issues that arise because something breaks after using stylesheet override will not be supported.
 Use this option at your own risk.

 ### CalendarList